The package NAMESPACE is one of the most confusing parts

 fun(x) * y

-Imports affect every function in a package, so it’s common to collect
+}Imports affect every function in a package, so it’s common to collect

-them in a central place, like {packagename}-package.R
+them in a central place, like {packagename}-package.R.
+This

-is automated by usethis::use_import_from()
+is automated by usethis::use_import_from().

 #' @importFrom pkg fun1 fun2